owenCocjin/ProgMenu/README.md

 ```
 - In another file (verboseTest.py):
 ```
-from progmenu import menu  #menu is required to catch flags vprint=menu.verboseSetup(['v', "verbose"])  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True) def testFunc():
+from progmenu import MENU  #MENU is required to catch flags vprint=MENU.verboseSetup(['v', "verbose"])  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True) def testFunc():
 	'''Prints normally and with verbose'''
 	print("This is a normal print from testFunc!")